chazlarson/Plex-Meta-Manager-Wiki/Docker-Walkthrough.md

  $ docker run -it -v "/Users/mroche/plex-meta-manager:/config:rw" meisnate12/plex-meta-manager --run
 Config Error: config not found at //config
 ```

+Note that I show the example path there.

 ### Setting up the initial config file